Shazaiib47/arc_bionics_final/README.md

 - Student Care at [Code Institute](https://codeinstitute.net/full-stack-software-development-diploma/) for providing me and helping me with my deadline due to personal issues and problems which had led me to unfortunately delay my submission.

+- The Tutors at CI providing me with assistance at times where I needed it most.
+Thank you Igor, Michael, Scott and Sheryl!

 - The fellow students at slack who had helped me in creating a contacts model and tips to ensure good coding practises.

 ## Disclaimer <a name="disclaimer"></a>